-Compared to the rest of the Greater Portland market, the Southeast Uplift region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Greater Portland market, the Southeast Uplift submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-The standard measurement for office space in this area is around 2,120 sqft.
-Most properties in this region are close to 2 stories.
-Most buildings in this market were built in 1955 and are Class B.
+The standard measurement for office space in this area is around 1,140 sqft.
+Most buildings in this area are around 2 floors.
+Most buildings in this market were built in 1953 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this area.
-Commute by bike is the most popular way to get to work amongst Southeast Uplift folk.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by bike is the most popular way to get to work amongst Southeast Uplift occupants.
+Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.